sighupio/furyctl/README.md

 ## What is furyctl?

-`furyctl` is the command line companion for the Kubernetes Fury Distribution to manage the **full lifecycle** of your Kubernetes Fury clusters.
+`furyctl` is the command line companion for the SIGHUP Distribution to manage the **full lifecycle** of your Kubernetes clusters (SKD).
 <br/>

-> 💡 Learn more about the Kubernetes Fury Distribution in the [official site](https://kubernetesfury.com).
+> 💡 Learn more about the SIGHUP Distribution in the [official site](https://docs.sighup.io).

 If you're looking for the old documentation for furyctl legacy, you can find it [here](https://github.com/sighupio/furyctl/blob/release-v0.11/README.md).

 ### Available providers

 - `EKSCluster`: Provides comprehensive lifecycle management for an EKS cluster on AWS.
 It handles the installation of the VPC, VPN, EKS using the installers, and deploys the Distribution onto the EKS cluster.
-- `KFDDistribution`: Dedicated provider for the distribution, which installs the Distribution (modules only) on an existing Kubernetes cluster.
+- `KFDDistribution`: Dedicated provider for the distribution, which installs the SIGHUP Distribution (modules only) on an existing Kubernetes cluster.
-- `OnPremises`: Provider to install a KFD Cluster on VMs.
+- `OnPremises`: Provider to install a SKD Cluster on VMs.

 ## Support & Compatibility 🪢

-Check the [compatibility matrix][compatibility-matrix] for additional information about `furyctl` and `KFD` compatibility.
+Check the [compatibility matrix][compatibility-matrix] for additional information about `furyctl` and `SKD` compatibility.

 ## Installation